 The opinions and views expressed at Farm Foundation Forums are solely those of the speakers, and do not represent those of Farm Foundation, NFP.

-RSVP: There is no charge to participate in the Forum.
+REGISTRATION: There is no charge to participate in the Forum but registration is requested.

 April 9, 2014

-Who should participate: People with an interest in agricultural, food and rural policy, including members of Congress, congressional staff, executive branch officials, industry representatives, NGO representatives, nutritionists, the medical community, feed organizations, rural development interests and members of the media.
+Who should participate: People with an interest in agricultural, food and rural policy, including members of Congress, congressional staff, executive branch officials, Embassy staff, industry representatives, NGO representatives, nutritionists, the medical community, feeding organizations, rural development interests and members of the media.

 The Forums fit the Farm Foundation, NFP mission to work as a catalyst for sound public policy by providing objective information to foster a deeper understanding of issues shaping the future for agriculture, food systems and rural regions.
 Farm Foundation has an 80-year history of objectivity.
 It does not lobby or advocate.
 The Forums are opportunities to identify evolving issues, explore options to address those issues, and understand the potential consequences of those options.